 Help with E.164 Formatting

-If you are unsure of the correct Country code, a good reference is this Wikipedia page that lists countries and their calling codes.
+If you are unsure of the correct country code for a number, a good reference is this Wikipedia page that lists countries and their calling codes.

-If you need additional help determining the correct E.164 formatting for a phone number, a great tool is the free online Twilio Lookup tool.
-This simple tool will help validate any phone number to make sure it is correctly formatted to send or receive calls.
-This service is also available via our API, with additional pay options for Caller ID and Provider lookup.
+If you need additional help determining the correct E.164 formatting for a phone number, consider using Twilio Lookup.
+The Lookup API can help validate any phone number to make sure it is correctly formatted to send or receive calls.
+Lookup also offers additional options for Caller ID and Provider lookup.
 Learn more about the Lookup API here.